 For a few seconds nothing happened, but just as she was starting to assure herself that she was right, she wasn't this great wandmaker everyone had seemed to think she was, and that it really was a mistake... there was a click.

 The latch on the little case fell open, and what looked like a grey mist began to seep out of the cracks beneath the lid of the now unlocked box.
-She began to reach forward to lift the lid when it suddenly flew open, banging loudly into her kitchen table and letting out a great puff of dust that had somehow got inside.
+She began to reach forward to lift the lid when it suddenly flew open, Michelle let out a startled "eep" as it banged loudly onto her kitchen table and let out a great puff of dust that had somehow got inside.

 The inside was much larger than out, she lifted out a letter and a larger envelope then peered at the mass of wood piled in the bottom of the box.
-The lid contained a large number of jars containing feathers, white hairs, and some grotty looking greyish red things which looked disgusting.
+The lid contained a large number of jars containing feathers, white hairs, and some grotty looking greyish-red things which looked disgusting.
 She then noticed a rolled up leather pouch in one corner of the box, and pulled it out.
-Unrolling it, she found a dozen pockets inside each contain a tool of some sort; oddly shaped knives, what looked to be a tiny corkscrew, a pair of tweezers with different length claws that would never close, and a tape measure which jumped out and started trying to measure anything and everything in reach.
+Unrolling it, she found a dozen pockets inside, each containing a tool of some sort; oddly shaped knives, what looked to be a tiny corkscrew that screwed both ways at once, a pair of tweezers with different length claws that would never close, and a tape measure which jumped out and started trying to measure anything and everything in reach.

 She grabbed a hold of it and tucked it back in it's pocket; it seemed content to stay there this time.
 Rolling the tool pouch back up, she reached for the letter to see what Ollivander had to say.